dli85/ImageProcessingProgram/README.md

 ### Running the program

-To run the program in GUI mode, run either the jar file or the ImageProcessingProgram class with no command line arguments.
+To run the program in GUI mode, run either the jar file or the main method in the ImageProcessingProgram class with no command line arguments.

 To run the program in text mode, you must run either the jar file or the